yikuansun/daize.js/readme.md

 `sprite.angle` - the angle of the sprite.
 `sprite.costume` - the URI of the sprite's fill image.
 `sprite.visibility` - the visibility of the sprite; a number between 0 (hidden) and 1 (opaque).
+`sprite.layer` - the stack order of the sprite.

 Sprites have the following methods:
 `sprite.remove()` - delete the sprite from its displayCanvas